Your Written Asthma Action Plan: A Complete Guide

 • When to go to the emergency room

 Think of it as a traffic light for your breathing.
-The plan uses three color-coded zones — Green, Yellow, and Red — so you always know where you stand and what action to take next.
+The plan uses three color-coded zones -- Green, Yellow, and Red -- so you always know where you stand and what action to take next.
+The National Asthma Education and Prevention Program (NAEPP), Global Initiative for Asthma (GINA), and the American Lung Association all recommend written action plans for every person with asthma, regardless of severity.

 The Three Zones Explained